NetSuite + Shopify Integration Patterns That Actually Scale

 - Throughput buffering: 500 flash sale orders queue up and process at the rate NetSuite can handle them

-Queue → NetSuite Processing Service
+Queue to NetSuite Processing Service

 A processing service consumes messages from the queue and writes to NetSuite via the SuiteScript REST API or SuiteTalk SOAP APIs.